Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 # Structure

-A RODA AIP has the following general folder/file structure:
+A RODA AIP has the following general folder structure:

 ```
 AIP